code-423n4/redacted-bug-bounty/README.md

 - Does it use an oracle?: Yes - Chainlink for triggering dissolve validator
 - Does it use a side-chain?: No
 - Describe any specific areas you would like addressed:

+## Miscellaneous

+Employees of Redacted Finance, and employees' family members are ineligible for bounties.